In the following video, Kai Greene discusses the significance of rage as it relates to training.

 How You Do What You Do

 I don’t care what program you follow.
-If the intensity and drive isn’t there, you aren’t going to achieve anything significant.
-Conversely, if you are truly committed with raging intensity, you are likely to do well with almost anything, as no matter what you do, you’ll constantly be seeking out a greater challenge.
+If the intensity and drive aren’t there, you won’t achieve anything significant.
+Conversely, if you are truly committed with raging intensity, you can do well with almost anything, as no matter what you do, you’ll continue to seek out greater challenges.

 I believe my greatest strengths are my intensity and competitive drive.
 I like to be challenged and I like to challenge myself.
-I want to feel like a beast in the gym.
-I want to feel and harness the rage.
-Once I hit beast mode, I feel like I can do anything.31 comments
+I feel like an animal in the gym.
+I love to feel and harness the rage.
+Once I’m in the zone, I feel like I can do anything.